 - thyroid storm—a sudden, severe worsening of symptoms

-- low birth weight
+- poor weight gain

-How is hyperthyroidism treated during pregnancy?
+How do doctors treat hyperthyroidism during pregnancy?

 - allergic reactions such as rashes and itching